incountry/sdk-java/README.md

 ```

 #### Date fields
-Use `created_at` and `updated_at` fields to access date-related information about records. `created_at` indicates date when the record was initially created in the target country. `updated_at` shows the date of the latest write operation for the given recordKey
+Use `createdAt` and `updatedAt` fields to access date-related information about records. `createdAt` indicates date when the record was initially created in the target country. `updatedAt` shows the date of the latest write operation for the given `recordKey`

 ### Batches